slin12/redux-nested-state-challenge/README.md

 ![challenge](redux-notes-challenge.gif)

 This will make the shape of your Redux state significantly different.
-Start by hard-coding in something like this
+Begin by replacing the `initialState` variable in your reducer with this new object:

 ```js
 const initialState = {